Roosevelt Elementary School District

-The Roosevelt Elementary School District is a public school district located in the Phoenix, Arizona area.
+The Roosevelt Elementary School District is a public school district located in the South Phoenix area of Phoenix, Arizona area.
 It has 19 schools.

 The Roosevelt School District #66 was established in Phoenix, Arizona in 1912.
 The first Roosevelt School District School was located south of the Phoenix City Center on the corner of what is now 7th Street and Southern.